2 Part Time Positions

 The Carbondale Historical Quilt hangs is on display on the north ramp at the library.
 Finished in 1983, this quilt took 27 people two years to complete.
 The quilt is made up of 24 squares that depict important historical people, places and events from Carbondale, Illinois.
 Read More…

 Bookmark Library Newsletter

 See what’s going on at the library!
-Read the May-June 2015 Library Bookmark Newsletter!
+Read the September-October 2015 Library Bookmark Newsletter!

 Have a library card from another town?

 We no longer have a 5 item limit.

 Now you can check out as many items as Carbondale card holders:

 5 DVDs, 5 VHS, 5 video games, no limit on books and magazines!

 Download eBooks from eRead Illinois or Southern Illinois Libraries on the GO!

 You can now download eBooks and audiobooks from two different services.
 All you need is your library card and pin number.
 You can check out up to 5 at a time from each.
 No late fees.
 View More Information…